pranav-k-jha/medium-blog/README.md

 - `frontend/`: Contains the React frontend code.
 - `common/`: Contains shared code and types used by both frontend and backend.

-## Usage

-1. Clone the repository.
-2. Navigate to the respective directories (`backend/`, `frontend/`, `common/`) and follow the setup instructions in the README files.
-3. Start the backend server and frontend development server.
-4. Test the application using Postman and in the browser.

 ## License